Check the Husky Card Office Operations Updates page for the most current information regarding operating hours, location, and adjusted card services.

 All UW students, faculty and staff who have Husky Cards are set up with a Husky Card Account automatically.
-To activate your account, simply make a deposit at a payment location using cash or check, or through the Online Card Office using Visa or MasterCard.
+To activate your account, simply make a deposit through the Online Card Office using a credit or debit card.
 There is a $5 minimum for online deposits.

 How do I close my Husky Card Account?

 Husky Card balances greater than $5 may be refunded upon written request or via the Online Card Office.
-If you submit a written request, it must include your name and account number (UW student or employee ID number), along with a current mailing address.
+If you submit a written request, it must include your name and account number (UW student/employee ID number), along with a current mailing address.
 You can stop by the Husky Card Account & ID Center and complete a refund form, email email@example.com from your UW email account, or submit a refund request form through the Online Card Office.
-All refunds are processed by check or refunded back to the credit card used.
-Accounts less than $5 may be charged a service fee, up to the total amount of the existing balance.
+All refunds are processed either by check or refunded back to the credit card used depending upon the method and timing of the original deposit.
+Accounts less than $5 may be charged a service fee up to the total amount of the existing balance.
 Please note that we do not permit cash refunds or withdrawals.

 How do I check the balance on my Husky Card Account?

-To check your real-time balance, visit the Online Card Office, call the Husky Card Office at 206-543-7222, or go to any of the payment locations on campus.
-You can set up your MyUW webpage to post your account balance.
-Please note that the balance indicated on MyUW is obtained through a download process once a day, so the balance shown will not reflect purchases made since the last download.
+To check your real-time balance, log in to the Online Card Office or call the Husky Card Office at 206-543-7222 during regular business hours.
+You can also set up your MyUW webpage to display your account balance, however please note that the balance indicated on MyUW is obtained through a download process once a day, so the balance shown will not reflect purchases made since the last download.